 With regards to recruitment, we follow a rigorous process that includes carrying out appropriate checks regarding each individual's eligibility to work in the UK.
 Once recruited, all employees follow an induction process that includes Our Way of Working which describes the behaviours we expect of everyone who is employed by us and those with whom we partner.
 Our people are committed to ensuring that discrimination, harassment and bullying are all deemed unacceptable, and we ensure that everyone's human rights are respected.
 Relationships with our partners and suppliers are based on integrity and to ensure they are in line with our sustainable procurement policy.

 We encourage our people to speak up if they witness any behaviour which concerns them.
-Everyone, regardless of role, has a responsibility to speak up and challenge if they are asked to do something or are witness to something, which is not aligned to our principles and ethical standards.
 They can contact their line manager, or if they would rather do so anonymously, they can report through our independently managed "Speak Up" line.
 All reports to the "Speak Up" line are investigated, and appropriate actions taken.

-We externally benchmark our responsible business commitments and practices regularly, including using an externally assessed sustainability tool and externally certified audits against our related management systems i.e. Assessment against the internal standard for Occupational Health and Safety ISO45001.
-These external assessments assess our policies, actions and results in the areas of the environment, labour practices and human rights, fair business practices, health and safety and procurement.
-For our material suppliers, our Supplier Code of Conduct, which was updated in 2020, includes our expectations in relation to human rights and labour conditions; These suppliers are required to comply with the Supplier Code of Conduct when they supply their products and services to us.
-Our specialist Source to Contract Software which is used for supplier onboarding, is also used to strengthen the due diligence process in relation to slavery and human trafficking, and all material suppliers are asked to complete a supplier questionnaire.
+We externally benchmark our responsible business commitments and practices regularly including using an externally assessed sustainability tool and externally certified audits against our related management systems i.e. Assessment against the internal standard for Occupational Health and Safety ISO45001.
+These external assessments assess our policies, actions and results in the areas of environment, labour practices and human rights, fair business practices, health and safety and procurement.

+Our Supplier Code of Conduct, which was updated in 2020, includes our expectations in relation to human rights and labour conditions; Suppliers are required to comply with the Supplier Code of Conduct when they supply their products and services to us.
+Our specialist Source to Contract Software which is used for all supplier onboarding, is used to strengthen the due diligence process in relation to slavery and human trafficking, and all suppliers are asked to complete a questionnaire in this connection.

-Steps we are taking to assess and manage the risk
+Steps we are taking to assess and manage the risk.

 We recognise that Modern Slavery is a growing global issue that can occur throughout the supply chain, and we understand our responsibility to prevent the risks of human trafficking, forced, bonded and child labour, and to respect human rights in our business and supply chain.
 For this reason, regular meetings are in place to understand all potential risks related to our business operations and to review the effectiveness of the company's processes to combat slavery and human trafficking in our supply chain.
 We then put in place steps that are aimed at ensuring that there is no slavery or human trafficking within our own business and supply chains.
-The potential for Modern Slavery is one of the key risks we assess in our internal and external assessments and our review of our supply chain.